 Step 1.
 Get the lay of the land like you would with a recipe.
-What do you need to make it?
+What do you need to make it-a materials or supply list?
 What size/category yarn?
 How much yarn?
 Does it come in different sizes and if so how much yarn is needed for that size?

 What size hook or needles are needed?

 What is the gauge?